foodBankOrg/foodBankGit/README.md

 ## Overview
 ### Description
 Tracks the flow of people getting meals from foodbanks.
-Has a to stay and to go meal option.
-Allows foodbanks to register and have guest logins or member logins.
-Allows for the easy counting of people.
+Has a "to stay" and "to go" meal option.
+Allows food banks to register and have guest logins or member logins for the easy counting of guests.

 ### App Evaluation
-- **Category:** People tracking / Data
+- **Category:** People-tracking / Data
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as a website.
+- **Mobile:** This app would be primarily developed for mobile, but can be adapted to web.
-- **Story:** Analyzes the flow of people in the foodbank.
-Cuts down on time required to manual input numbers into excell.
+- **Story:** Analyzes the flow of people in the food bank.
+Cuts down on time required to manually input tracking numbers into excell.
-- **Market:** Any food bank / soup kitchen could use the app.
-Any. individual in the food bank could additionally download it on their phone.
+- **Market:** Any food bank or soup kitchen could use the app.
+Any individual in the food bank could additionally download it on their phone.
 - **Habit:** This app would be used every day in the food bank.
+The goal is to become essential to running the organization through the efficient collection of data.
 - **Scope:** First we want to have a bare-bones working tracking system with numbers.
 Then we want to work on exportation of the data/ analysis.

 ## Product Spec